pratikdash07/1234test/README.md

 ## How It Works!

-The Flowbit system uses a modular, agentic pipeline:

 1. **Document Upload:**
    The user uploads a file (Email, JSON, or PDF) via the frontend UI.